-As an individual, he or she can have resources valued at up to $2,000, or as a married couple, up to $3,000.
-In 2013, applicant's monthly income cannot exceed $809 (which is also the maximum benefit amount).
+As an individual, one may have resources valued at up to $2,000, or as a married couple, up to $3,000.
+As of January 2019, an applicant's monthly income cannot exceed $809 (which is also the maximum benefit amount).

-Individuals can receive up to approximately $700 a month, but this amount may be reduced by other income such as Social Security, Supplemental Security Income or Veteran's Assistance.
-Individuals receiving Old Age Pension grants that don’t qualify for Medicaid also can receive medical benefits, although these benefits focus more on immediate medical needs instead of long term care.
+Individuals may receive up to $809 a month, but this amount may be reduced by other income such as Social Security, Supplemental Security Income (SSI), or Veteran's Assistance.
+The annual maximum benefit is $9,708.

 Make note, OAP-A includes Medicaid coverage.
 Individuals receiving Old Age Pension grants that don’t qualify for Medicaid also may receive medical benefits via OAP-B, although these benefits focus more on immediate medical needs instead of long-term care.
 Via the OAP Health Care Program, services may include emergency transportation, home health, hospice, outpatient care, inpatient hospitalization, lab work, pharmacy, medical supplies, and durable equipment, and more.